Johnson County encourages individual homeowners and businesses to make improvements to their properties to aid in stormwater quality.

 How can I help improve stormwater quality?

 You can help protect our waterways from pollution and excess runoff by implementing sustainable landscape solutions.
 Non-native grasses and plants do not have the deep root systems that native plants and trees grow.
 These deep root systems allow the water to be better absorbed or filters pollutants from stormwater before it reaches our waterways.
 Installing rain gardens or rain barrels help capture rain where it lands, reducing the need for using tap water for watering.
-Planting native plants and trees or installing rain gardens or rain barrels naturally improve stormwater quality.
+Planting trees, or rain gardens with native plants and installing rain barrels for irrigating your landscape naturally improve stormwater quality.

 Why participate in Contain the Rain?